cdrischler/compphysics-summer-tutorials/fortranC/fortran_c_tutorial.md

 * Modify the code so that it calculates the average of three numbers.

 **Remark:**  The command `gfortran` executes two separate tasks:
--- The first is translating your Fortran code into machine languages, and a file `hello.o`, the object file is created -- The second is to link machine libraries from you computer to create the executable.
+-- The first is translating your Fortran code into machine language, and a file `hello.o`, the object file is created -- The second is to link machine libraries from your computer to create the executable.

 If you only want to compile, e.g. to see if you have syntax errors in your code, you can do this with the command